 Allow Connections only from Computers Running Remote Desktop with Network Level Authentication

-- Here you will select your required option followed by a click on Ok button.
+- Here you will select your required option followed by a click on the Ok button.

 - Now others can get into your computer through Remote Desktop Connection and for the administrator level users they can get into by supplying the sign in credentials.